aleph2c/spaced/doc/_build/html/_sources/quickstart.rst.txt

 right, the student was doing worse than expected.

-We also see that our initial forgetting curves were too pessimistic, and as a result our initial schedule was too aggressive.
-But after a few training events, the spaced algorithm began to match the forgetting parameters to how the student actually forgot things.
+We also see that our initial forgetting curves were too pessimistic, and as a result, our initial schedule was too aggressive.
+But after a few training events, the spaced algorithm began to match the forgetting parameters to how the student forgot things.

 The video plays a training event every second, which means that we are accelerating time since the training events become more and more spaced out the